aryanakh/docker-templates/README.md

 # unRAID Docker Templates

-These templates are used for the Docker images in the "aryankh" repository.
+These templates are used for the Docker images in the "aryanakh" repository.

 **Usage**